Variety pack

 Common process associations: everything

 Robert’s opinion: This is an example where our expectations get assumptive and are too high because of one tagline spec.
 I’ve had plenty of bad gesha not just because the roast was bad, but because the source material was poor quality.
 I also enjoy over a hundreds of geshas a year - the inherent price of the material and the price, like A5 wagyu, might make the roaster might try harder in QC to ensure the final product and sale price are justified.
+Through hype and distribution it’s had a chance to express many ways, but you’re hoping for a complex presentation of fruits with funkier process that extends into delicate floral as processing slides towards traditional washed.

-Related cultivars:
+Related varietals:

 Gesha peaberry: A monocot of gesha, resulting in a rounder, smaller bean.